MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/baseline-migration-guide/assess.md

 # [Timelines](#tab/Timelines)

-As a general statement, customer's find that for the scenario covered by this guide a migration can be completed between 1-6 months.
+As a general statement, customer's find that for the scenario covered by this guide a migration can be completed in one to six months.

 Some of the factors to consider when evaluating the timeline of your migration will be: